Skip to Content

 They smile while rewriting fates.
 They believe eternity demands elegance.

-IV — The First Line
+IV — The Transformation

 All vampires descend from an original transformation.